CoreyCorza/ComfyUI-CRZnodes/README.md

 # Dang Badges..
 I dont usually have node badges on.
 They're useful to see what nodes came from where.. but they clutter everything.
 They are visual clutter..
-They get in the way, they force me to have nodes further apart etc.
+They get in the way and they force me to have nodes spread out.
 So I usually have node badges turned off, otherwise you end up with this
 <img width="894" height="722" alt="image" src="https://github.com/user-attachments/assets/2e4ff48b-f640-4f47-9291-657ea0829a40" />